cycle/docs/advanced/promise.md

 # References and Proxies
 ORM provides the ability to use and reference to the objects which are not currently loaded from the database.
-Such thing can be achieved using two main abstractions Reference and Promises (proxies).
+Such a thing can be achieved using two main abstractions Reference and Promises (proxies).

 > Every proxy object is a reference.
-Note, the termins Proxy and Promise are used in ORM equally.
-Promise is responsible for the resolution of remote entity Node on demand, while Proxy can also emulate Entity as real object.
+Note, the terms Proxy and Promise are used in ORM equally.
+The promise is responsible for the resolution of the remote entity Node on demand, while Proxy can also emulate an Entity as a real object.
 Every Proxy is a Promise, not every Promise is a Proxy.

 ## References
 References provide the ability to replace actual entity with Reference object which points to entity role and it's scope (columns used for relations).
-In some case, like in relations `belongsTo` and `refersTo` object would not be fetched from database and manually specified scope will be used.
+In some case, like in relations `belongsTo` and `refersTo` object would not be fetched from the database and manually specified scope will be used.

 We can demonstrate it: